vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 // The initial value provided does not parse for the given syntax.
 ```

-There is no way to set that range of possible values for interger property for now, but hopefully it will come in the next specification versions.
+There is no way to set the range of possible values for interger property for now, but hopefully it will come in the next specification versions.
 Here is how we can access value in JS:

 ```js
 const el = document.querySelector('.zero');